lxg1992/MetanaAssignments/Module14/autoProject/app/README.md

 - Alter UI in order to accommodate the guessing game
 - Make an AUTO submitted that hits at a time hour every night.
+- Make entry possibility conditional (check to see if current address is withing the latest entrants)
+- Make a way to see the latest entrants
+- See latest guesses

+## DONE:

 - Make toggle between free and paid entry